davidkassa/southwest-checkin-3/README.markdown

 ## Web interface usage ##

-Enter a first and lastname, confirmation number, and email.
+Enter a first and last name, confirmation number, and email.
 The system will attempt to locate your reservation and add it to the system for automatic checkin.
 You will receive an email when you add your reservation to the system and again on successful checkins for your flights.
 Under a normal round trip scenario, you will be checked in for departure and arrival.

 To cancel the automatic checkin, simply [search](http://southwest-checkin.herokuapp.com/search) for the reservation and cancel it.